peteroupc/peteroupc.github.io/exporand.md

 <a id=Open_Questions></a>
 ## Open Questions

-There are some open questions on whether partially-sampled random numbers are possible:
+There are some open questions on partially-sampled random numbers:

 1. Are there constructions for partially-sampled normal random numbers with a standard deviation other than 1 and/or a mean other than an integer?
 2. Are there constructions for partially-sampled random numbers other than for cases given earlier in this document?
-3. How can arithmetic on partially-sampled random numbers (such as addition, multiplication, division, and powering) be carried out?
+3. What are exact formulas for the digit probabilities when arithmetic is carried out between two partially-sampled random numbers (such as addition, multiplication, division, and powering)?

 <a id=Acknowledgments></a>
 ## Acknowledgments